-We've teamed up with the Putney app TiCL to help you find these local gems.
-Download the app and you will be able to find them on interactive map.
+We have teamed up with the Putney app TiCL to help you find these local gems.
+Download the app and you will be able to find them on an interactive map.
 You can also use the app to suggest your own ideas.

-Thanks to everyone who has come up with suggestion.
+Thanks to everyone who has come up with suggestions.
 Lots of you posted ideas on Streetlife.com.

 Here are some of our ideas, and yours.

 Once dominated by a gasworks and the enormous Shell oil depot, the Wandle Delta has been utterly transformed in recent years and is now an attractive part of the South Bank with river walks, wildlife and outdoor bars and cafes to explore.
 A new walking and cycling route has been created through Wandsworth Bridge so visitors can continue a traffic-free stroll to neighbouring Battersea Reach.